 3 Rationale

 It was approval in SP-220146 to study the management aspect of URLLC and one of the objectives is to investigate potential requirements related to management of URLLC serviced-based features in RAN network.
-In order to achieve to objective mentioned above, all the features related to URLLC defined in RAN side are classified according to each feature’s function and effective in this contribution.
+In order to achieve the objective mentioned above, all the features related to URLLC defined in RAN side are classified according to each feature’s function and effective in this contribution.

 4 Detailed proposal